lexicalunit/event-watch/README.md

   'Happy Hour': 'at 5:00 pm on Fri'
 ```

-#### Writing a Schedule
+### Writing a Schedule

 Schedules are strings parsed using [later.js's text parser](http://bunkat.github.io/later/parsers.html#text).
+If `cronSchedules` is enabled, event-watch will use [later.js's cron parser](http://bunkat.github.io/later/parsers.html#cron) instead.
 Please see their extensive documentation for further details and examples.
 If event-watch encounters a problem in parsing your schedule, it will warn you with a short notification.

 | Example Schedule | Description |
 | ---------------- | ----------- |